 We found 4 cardiologists who accept Coventry Gold $10 Copay OAHMO near Nashville, TN.

-Dr. Suzanne Sacks works as a cardiologist in Nashville, TN.
-She has indicated that her clinical interests include heart transplant, heart failure, and mechanical circulatory support devices.
+Dr. Suzanne Sacks specializes in adult cardiology and practices in Nashville, TN.
+Dr. Sacks's clinical interests include heart transplant, heart failure, and mechanical circulatory support devices.
 She honors Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-Dr. Sacks obtained her medical school training at Harvard Medical School and performed her residency at Brigham and Women's Hospital and a hospital affiliated with Harvard Medical School.
+She graduated from Harvard Medical School.
+She trained at Brigham and Women's Hospital and a hospital affiliated with Harvard Medical School for residency.
 Dr. Sacks is professionally affiliated with Vanderbilt University Medical Center.

 Clinical interests: Transplant Procedures, Heart Transplant, Heart Failure, Mechanical Circulatory Support Devices

-Dr. Jennifer Johnson is a pediatric cardiologist in Nashville, TN.
-She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.
+Dr. Jennifer Johnson works as a pediatric cardiologist.
+She takes United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Medicare Patient Gender

 Medicare Patient Insurance Eligibility

 Years Since Graduation